China’s Hit List Of Unicorns Faces A Test

 China Digging In For The Long Haul

 China’s growing capabilities in the tech sector might face challenges from the slowdown and the Trade War, but the Chinese are digging in.
 As explained by The Guardian

 , Chinese attempts to bypass the US include the launching of a new technology stock exchange.

 The Star index, styled after America’s NASDAQ (National Association of Securities Dealers Automated Quotations), will allow Chinese investors a special market to back large Chinese tech companies.
 It also allows Chinese tech startups to pursue IPOs much like their Western competitors.

-In addition, the new market envisions less restrictions on trading, with looser limits for how high the markets can rise or fall in a day.
+In addition, the new market envisions a lowerinf of restrictions on trading, with looser limits for how high the markets can rise or fall in a day.
 This is a departure from other Chinese equity markets that have heavy government control.